IntersectMBO/ouroboros-network/ouroboros-consensus/ChainDB.md

 have to be careful to use `preferCandidate` rather than `compareCandidates` as appropriate.

+### Concurrency

+Multiple blocks might be added concurrently, and since this operation is not atomic, as it involves writing a block to disk and reading headers from disk, we explore the possible interleavings.

+The three main steps are:

+1. Add a block
+2. Compute candidates and perform chain selection which might result in a candidate that is preferred over the current chain.
+3. Try to install the candidate as the new chain.

+We want that all possible interleavings will result in installing the most preferable candidate as the new chain.
+We will reason that this is the case (for two concurrent threads).

+If either of the two computations (step 2) is done with knowledge of both blocks (after step 1), then the computation with knowledge of only one block can't possibly construct a candidate that is preferred over the candidate produced by the other computation.

+For this not to be true, both computations would have to be done with only knowledge of their own block (step 1).
+This is impossible, as the execution of step 1 is serialised, so at least one thread must see both blocks.

 ## Short volatile fragment

 Nothing above relies in any way on the length of the current fragment, but